hartm425/auto-fcs/report/rep1.md

 - For each gate
   - a good-ish example of an auto gate
   - a bad example/common problems
-  - overview of gate success
+  - overview of gate performance

 Lymphocytes (SSC-A v FSC-A)
 ========================================================